ricniew/ibm-itcam-silent-config/README.md

     >  \#By default no post processing defined.\
     >  \#You can uncomment the line below and modify function PostProcessing\
     >   \# PostProcessing

     To
     >    PostProcessing

-    Add required code to the function *PostProcessing*
+    Add required code to the function *PostProcessing*.
 A sample code could be:
     >
     > if \[ \"\${ACTION}\" == \"config\" \] ; then\
     > \#\-\-\-\-\-\-\-\-\-\-\-\-\-- CONFIG